by Haskell Springer (2000; rev. 2021)

-SLOCUM, JOSHUA (1844-1909?).
+SLOCUM, JOSHUA (1844-1908?).
 Joshua Slocum, the first singlehanded circumnavigator and author of the classic Sailing Alone Around the World (1900), was born in Nova Scotia.
-At sixteen he left home to work as a deepwater sailor and by 1869 commanded his first vessel.
+At about sixteen he left home to work as a deepwater sailor and by 1869 commanded his first vessel.
 In 1871 he married Virginia Walker, who, along with their children, sailed with him until she died in 1884.
-About two years later he married his cousin Henrietta (“Hettie”) Endicott, and for their wedding trip the couple went to sea on the Aquidneck, which he owned.
+About two years later he married his cousin Henrietta (“Hettie”) Elliott, and for their wedding trip the couple went to sea on the Aquidneck, which he owned.
 On this inauspicious voyage, Captain Slocum killed a man in putting down a mutiny, and the uninsured ship was wrecked in Brazil and was a total loss.
 From its wreckage, however, Slocum built a thirty-five-foot “canoe” and sailed the Liberdade 5,500 miles to Washington, D.C.
 Hettie never again accompanied him to sea.
 By that time the age of sail was almost over, as was Slocum’s career as a merchant captain on sailing vessels.
 He tried authorship, publishing The Voyage of the Liberdade in 1890 but making no money on it.
 When in 1892 a retired whaling captain gave him the hulk of an old oyster sloop named Spray, Slocum rebuilt it and tried fishing for a time.
 By 1894 he had published another book, Voyage of the Destroyer from New York to Brazil, recounting the sad story of his commission to deliver to Brazilian authorities an iron gunboat built by John Ericsson, designer of the Civil War Monitor.
 The boat sank in harbor in Bahia, and Slocum went unpaid.
 The book, too, was a financial failure.

 His next venture, the boldest till then, was to take the Spray on the world’s first single-handed circumnavigation.
 In April 1895 he left Boston harbor, reportedly with only $1.50 in cash.
 Sailing without a chronometer and altering his planned course at times to avoid various threats, including piracy, Captain Slocum crossed and recrossed the Atlantic and struggled through the Straits of Magellan into the Pacific.
 Thence he sailed to Australia, through the Coral Sea and the Indian Ocean, around the Cape of Good Hope, and, crossing the Atlantic once again, ended his 46,000-mile voyage in the United States on 27 June 1898.